Elections To Replace Some Trump Cabinet Picks Looking Tighter Than Anticipated

 Democrats have been able to break through in the state's gubernatorial and Senate races (though Sen. Jon Tester is a top target in 2018) but they haven't held the state's only House seat in almost two decades.

-And without a significant late shift towards Quist, Gianforte, a wealthy software executive who ran unsuccessfully for governor last year, still looks poised to win.
+And without a significant late shift toward Quist, Gianforte, a wealthy software executive who ran unsuccessfully for governor last year, still looks poised to win.

-Quist, however, has his own problems with tax liens, which he's blamed on medical costs and insurance prices, according to Montana Public Radio.
+Quist, however, has his own problems with tax liens, which he has blamed on medical costs and insurance prices, according to Montana Public Radio.
 The GOP superPAC Congressional Leadership Fund has already hit Quist with $700,000 in attack ads, too, painting him as too liberal.

 Ultimately, the GOP-lean of the state which Trump won by 21 points and Gianforte's deep pockets still looks like too much for Democrats to overcome.
 But, like Kansas, this one could take on a life of its own late in the game.